Matts52/dbt-set-similarity/README.md

 Note:
 - Currently, only methods for unordered distinct item sets are supported.
 I.e. methods for sequence or vector similarity are not included in this package
+- Input fields to all function are expected to be array/variant type
 - All methods in this package are meant to be used inline within a select statement.

 **Current supported/tested databases include:**